 We only pass on the data you provided us to third parties when this is necessary for providing you with the respective service.
 These third parties are SURFnet BV and the academic hospital Maastricht (MUMC).

 How long do we store your data?

-The RDM portal will keep your information as long as SRAM stores your user profile, and as long as you have access to the RDM portal via SRAM.
+The Maastricht Data Repository will keep your information as long as SRAM stores your user profile, and as long as you have access to the Maastricht Data Repository via SRAM.
 If SRAM does not see activity on their platform for a user profile within the last 12 months, SRAM will send you an email whether you want us to delete the user profile.
-If you do not reply within 3 months nor do you sign in to SRAM or the RDM portal within those 3 months, the SRAM will delete the user profile.
-This in turn will also delete the user profile from the RDM portal.
+If you do not reply within 3 months nor do you sign in to SRAM or the Maastricht Data Repository within those 3 months, the SRAM will delete the user profile.
+This in turn will also delete the user profile from the Maastricht Data Repository.

 Log data will be stored for 6 months.
 Log data includes: